fizcris/Scilab_Xcos_arduino_toolbox_david_MPU6050/README.md

 Scilab Xcos Arduino toolbox
 =========================================

-Serial Communication Toolbox for Scilab provided by David Violeau to include MPU6050 bloc and filtering for use with Arduino UNO and MEGA.
+Serial Communication Toolbox for Scilab provided by David Violeau and improoved by Cristian Alonso for use with Arduino UNO and MEGA.
+Tutorials and examples of apllication in the attached folder.

 Installation:
 + Download sketch _v4 into your arduino card.